raghavagovil/Quora-Question-Pairs/README.md

 - Kurtosis Vectors

 ## The Model
-- Finally, after imputing the null values, I trained am XGBoost Classifier on the training data and then predicted the probability of each question pair being similar based on the features engineered.
+- Finally, after imputing the null values, I trained an XGBoost Classifier on the training data and then predicted the probability of each question pair being similar based on the features engineered.
 - Achieved an accuracy of 78%